Colorado Voluntary Adoption Registry

 Someone from the Vital Records office will contact you in the manner you indicate on the registration form.
 You'll be notified only when a match occurs.
 If any of the information on your registration changes or you want to withdraw your consent, please notify us so that we can correct our files.
 There's no additional charge to update or withdraw your request.

 On March 27, 1989, House Bill 1177 was signed by Gov. Roy Romer.
 This act established a process for confidential intermediaries to arrange contact among consenting adult adoptees, adoptive and biological parents, and biological siblings.
 This law provides for a more active search process than the Colorado Voluntary Adoption Registry.
-Call the Colorado Confidential Intermediary Service at 303-237-6919 for more information.
+Contact a Colorado Confidential Intermediary for more information.